ayush-goyal/expo-boilerplate/README.md

 # Expo Boilerplate

 A modern, feature-rich monorepo boilerplate for building mobile and web applications, leveraging Turborepo, Expo, and Next.js.
+This repository provides everything you need to build and successfully publish your React Native app to both the iOS App Store and Google Play Store.

 ## Features